Cross-tenant analytics using extracted data - single-tenant app

-In this tutorial, you walk through a complete analytics scenario.
+In this tutorial, you walk through a complete analytics scenario for a single tenant implementation.
 The scenario demonstrates how analytics can enable businesses to make smart decisions.
 Using data extracted from each tenant database, you use analytics to gain insights into tenant behavior, including their use of the sample Wingtip Tickets SaaS application.
 This scenario involves three steps:

-- Extract data from each tenant database into an analytics store.
+- Extract data from each tenant database and Load into an analytics store.

-- Optimize the extracted data for analytics processing.
+- Transform the extracted data for analytics processing.

 In this tutorial you learn how to: